lily6966/gulf-slr-birds/README.md

 ## Experiment with data splitting

 The dataset can be split into small overlapping regions to smooth the predictions.
+The splitting task was implemented using Stemflow package source code https://github.com/chenyangkang/stemflow.
 If this is desired, run the following:

 ```
 # Preprocess the data